Second Battle of Casteldelfino: Preliminary moves

-Prince Conti and Philip of Spain, known as the 'Infant of Spain', going down to the Col de l'Argentera at the head of their column, took Bersezio in the Stura valley before the rock of the Barricade.
+Prince Conti and Infante Philip of Spain, going down to the Col de l'Argentera at the head of their column, took Bersezio in the Stura valley before the rock of the Barricade.
 The Savoyard Lieutenant General Pallavicini, informed by his spies that three enemy corps were approaching with an envelopment maneuver, abandoned the high and the low Lobiera and the camp of the Montagnetta, strong positions for any army to take.
 After his success, Prince Conti was worried about the situations of the columns that were fighting on his left.
 Marechal de camp de Villemur sent an officer to give news of the victory on the right, but the messenger drowned.
 Other couriers were sent at the same time to Ballì de Givrì and Marquis Pallavicini, but they were not able to arrive in time to stop the futile fight in the Varaita Valley.

 Lieutenant general de Gandica, at the head of the 7th column, took Acceglio in the Maira Valley, then went into the Varaita valley to support the 8th and the 9th columns.
 Marquis de Camposanto, chief of the 8th column, reached the mountain of Traversiera with five battalions.
 To arrive there he marched to the foot of Mont Peirol, where he advanced against the entrenched camp at the Bicocca plateau.
 His purpose was not a general assault.
 He only wished to create some noise and to avoid the enemy's presence at the main entrenchments of Pierre Longue.
 Ballì de Grivri made a feint and came with the 9th column from Briancon to the other side of the Montgeneve.
 He then came back and went to Col d'Agnello.
 He commanded Compte de Danois, a lieutenant general, and ten battalions, of whom three were from Poitou's regiment under Lieutenant colonel Morenne.
 He also had a vanguard under Chevert, who commanded a detachment of 1,500 men and four companies of grenadiers.
 Chevert attacked the outpost of Chayol on July 16, but withdrew after exchanging fire with enemy forces near Gardetta.